 But as Bosnian Wand Airlines does not have a valid Air Operators Certificate (AOC), which should have been issued by the Civil Aviation Directorate of Bosnia and Herzegovina, its flights were to be operated under the code "H3" which belongs to Hermes Airlines.
 Hermes Airlines is a subsidiary of Air Méditerranée and is based in Athens.

 Bosnian Wand Airlines leased an Airbus A321-111 (F-GYAN / msn 535) from Air Méditerranée and wanted to start operating charter flights in January 2015 and scheduled flights.
 But he managed to operate only one flight, the one dedicated to the press, on the route Sarajevo - Athens.

 There is a temporary permit issued for flights between Athens and Sarajevo, but the rights were mainly granted to the airline Hermes Airlines.
 This was possible because the flights are operated under the Greek carrier codes.

 However, authorities have requested regulations from Bosnian Wand Airlines regarding its partnership with Hermes Airlines.
 As there was no response from Bosnian Wand Airlines, until January 30 2015, all rights were revoked.

-Officials from both camps, those from the Bosnian Wand Airlines airline and those from the Civil Aviation Directorate will meet at Banja Luka on Wednesday to discuss licensing issues.
-Bosnian Wand Airlines officials hope to receive Air Operators Certificate (AOC) that will allow it to operate commercial flights departing from Sarajevo.
+Officials from both sides, Bosnian Wand Airlines and the Civil Aviation Directorate, will meet in Banja Luka on Wednesday to discuss licensing issues.
+Bosnian Wand Airlines officials hope to receive an Air Operators Certificate (AOC) that will allow it to operate commercial flights departing from Sarajevo.